apache/arrow/docs/source/cpp/compute.rst

 Timezone handling
 ~~~~~~~~~~~~~~~~~

-This function is meant to be used when an external system produces
+`assume_timezone` function is meant to be used when an external system produces
 "timezone-naive" timestamps which need to be converted to "timezone-aware"
 timestamps (see for example the `definition
 <https://docs.python.org/3/library/datetime.html#aware-and-naive-objects>`__